alecmuffett/the-onion-diaries/building-proof-of-concept.md

 Let's build an Onion site which serves proxied-and-rewritten content for a single port (port 80) of the BBC website.

+In other words: you will go to an onion site that you create, which will fetch HTML from the BBC site and rewrite the HTML as-if it had come from your Onion site.

+Doing this will help you understand one way to set up an Onion site to be one-to-one equivalent to a cleartext site.

 The BBC is (currently) suitable for exemplar experimentation because it does not use HTTPS to protect its content, plus it's unlikely to complain from a corporate standpoint, plus it has no concept of logged-in users to be interfered with.

 Once we are happy with this process, the next document will build upon this document and will describe how to perform the same trick for multi-tcp-port and multi-domain (eg: CDN-enabled) websites, including (some amount of) SSL experimentation.